websec5331/websec5331/how_to_use_vm.md

 5. Click Next and Finish.

+6. Set port forwarding.
+Ensure TCP 80 in the VM is mapped to 5331 in the host.
+Follow this link: https://www.youtube.com/watch?v=Kq_JOGX0MW4

-6. Run the VM, and login by using this credential:
+7. Run the VM, and login by using this credential:

     username: student